carlfranklin/BlazorSelfAwareComponents/README.md

         get
         {
             if (virtualContent == "")
+            {
+                // create the initial content
                 virtualContent =
                    $"Component created at {DateTime.Now.ToLongTimeString()}";
                 return virtualContent;
             }
+            else
+                // return a modified version of the initial content return $"{virtualContent} updated at "
+                    + "{DateTime.Now.ToLongTimeString()}" ;
         }
     }
+}
 ```

 Rather than getting rendered once, now our component initializes the custom content, but then gets an opportunity to modify it.
-The behavior in this example is to *not* change it, but you can see from the logic how easy it would be.

 Run the app.
 It should look exactly the same as the previous version (using `Once`) but now it continues to render, and you can control the content every time.